 DART to the Art

 The Museum encourages visitors to use Dallas's DART rail system.
-Parking is available at any of DART's outlying lots, and visitors can ride the DART train to the St. Paul Station and walk north to the Museum's Ross Avenue entrance.
+Parking is available at any of DART's outlying lots.
+Visitors can ride the DART train to the St. Paul Station and walk north to the Museum's Ross Avenue Entrance.
 Plan your visit to the DMA using DART.

 Public Garage Hours